DCasely/dcasely/README.md

 CodeWars Top 3% Honors 💯

-A Software Engineer with a focus on Enhancing Sales & Marketing Performance. 📈
+I am an Entrepreneur and a Software Engineer with a focus on Enhancing 📈 Sales & Marketing Performance.

 "If you're going to bet on someone, bet on him..." - Ricky V, Software Engineer at Facebook